LogtalkDotOrg/logtalk3/coding/sublimetext/NOTES.md

 ________________________________________________________________________

-Sublime Text is a text editor for Windows, Mac OS X, and Linux.
+Sublime Text is a text editor for Windows, macOS, and Linux.
 It's available from:

 	http://www.sublimetext.com/